Five slides for an investor presentation

 Quite a lot of businesses get through the earlier gates and then fail this test.

-By the end of your presentation, the audience will come back to this slide with a greater understanding of all its meaning.
-It will sit there through following discussions providing backdrop which focusses the conversation.
+By the end of your presentation the audience will come back to this slide with a greater understanding of all its meaning.
+It will sit there through following discussions providing an appropriate backdrop.

 Do not put up a slide which says “Thank you” or “Questions”.

 Follow this template and the investors will come to the subsequent conversation with a more open mind, believing you have a clear business which you understand and can deliver.